PrimeTimeTran/CoderTicket/README.md

 # Homework 3 - *CoderTicket*

-CoderTicket is a Ruby on Rails application that allows users to create and buy tickets to cool events.
+Ruby on Rails application that allows people to create events, tickets, and venues in order to have parties or celebrations.

+Users can also search through events, purchase tickets, and review their accounts.

 - Submitted by: PrimeTimeTran
 - Time spent: **15** hours